 Kevin K. McAleenan

-Kevin K. McAleenan became Acting Commissioner of U.S. Customs and Border Protection January 20, 2017.
-As the agency’s chief executive, Mr. McAleenan oversees 60,000 employees, manages a budget of over $13 billion, and ensures the effective operations of CBP’s efforts to protect national security while promoting economic prosperity and security.
+Kevin K. McAleenan was sworn in on March 20, 2018, as Commissioner of U.S. Customs and Border Protection.

+Prior to his confirmation, Mr. McAleenan served as the Acting Commissioner since January 20, 2017.
+As the agency’s chief executive, Mr. McAleenan oversees 60,000 employees, manages a budget of over $13 billion, and ensures the effective operations of CBP’s mission to protect national security while promoting economic prosperity.
 Mr. McAleenan directs CBP’s three core missions, counterterrorism, border security, and trade enforcement, while facilitating $4 Trillion in trade and facilitating travel of over 365 million people through ports of entry.
 He oversees the largest law enforcement agency and the second-largest revenue collecting source in the federal government.

 Mr. McAleenan has previously held several leadership positions at CBP and one of its legacy agencies, the U.S. Customs Service.
 From 2006 to 2008, Mr. McAleenan served as the Area Port Director of Los Angeles International Airport, directing CBP’s border security operations at LAX and 17 other airport facilities in one of CBP’s largest field commands.
 In December 2011, Mr. McAleenan was named acting Assistant Commissioner of CBP’s Office of Field Operations.
 In this position, he led agency operations to secure the U.S. border while expediting lawful trade and travel at 329 ports of entry in the United States and 70 international locations in more than 40 countries.